nata-web/SO-scaled-up/README.md

 * **SO_logPlot.jl** - loglog plots of the execution times.
 * **times/** - Contains the execution times presented in the paper

+## Test the code
+To see that the code produces the same result, run the code for the same simulation seed when speed=off in Julia (speed=0 in Python) and then again when speed=true (speed=1).

 ## To run the code with FORTRAN:
 Make sure your system has gfortran and f2py for Python or just gfortran for Julia.
 Run the following commands before the execution of the python / julia code to compile the FORTRAN file: